sparkbox/propulsion-docs/src/content/docs/advanced-configuration.md

 	</dd>
 	<dt><a href="{{repo_url}}/config/tasks/propulsion.copy.js"><code>propulsion.copy.js</code></a></dt>
 	<dd>
-		Runs any directory and file copies defined in the Propulsion settings during the Eleventy build.
+		Copies and runs any directory and files defined in the Propulsion settings to the output directory during the Eleventy build
 		<br>
 		<a href="https://www.11ty.dev/docs/copy/">Read about Passthrough Copy on {{ eleventy_label }}</a>
 	</dd>